chrispsn/GTC_2016_Sydney/README.md

 - it can be called from within VBA using ScriptControl (see example_sort_array_with_JScript.bas)
 - JavaScript has a very active and open community
 - it can be a basis on which to build other languages (such as TypeScript) - all the language needs is a compiler written in JavaScript
-- it can be easily extended easily by downloading scripts as plain text (see the templating and Google Closure examples)
+- it can be easily extended easily by downloading scripts as plain text (see example_handlebars_templating.js and example_google_closure_integration.js)
 - it is highly resilient (all you really need is a web browser)
 - it potentially offers a migration path if you ever want to move an Excel workbook's functions to the web.